For Immediate Release: April 1, 2017.

 We sent fifty women on a date with an actor pretending to be a prototypical “nice” guy, complete with extra pudge and glasses, and then with a different actor pretending to be a fit, leather-jacket clad “bad boy.”
 The results were stunning and didn’t fit our hypothesis at all.
 Out of fifty women, forty-seven, or ninety-four percent preferred the “nice” guy to the “bad boy” based on a series of follow-up questions to indicate attraction.

 The results were also very extreme in favor of the “nice” guy.
 The women nearly all rated the “nice” guy as more attractive, exciting, and worthy of their time and attention.
 To our surprise, in two cases, women even attempted to sleep with Phil, the actor playing the “nice” guy at the end of the date.
 Similar answers and behavior were not noted with the “bad boy.”

-“I couldn’t believe it,” Phil said, “I had just finished talking about my engineering degree and entry level job and she had this look in her eye.
-When she found out that I had a modest apartment and 2006 Civic too, she nearly jumped on me.
+“I couldn’t believe it,” Phil said, “I had just finished talking about my engineering degree, entry level job, and how women only want to date douchebags, and she had this look in her eye.
+When she found out that I had a modest apartment and 2006 Civic, she nearly jumped on me.
 She asked for the check from the waiter and nearly begged me to take her home.”

 Tom, the actor playing the “bad boy” was just as shocked, as he saw little interest from all but a handful of women.

 “I tried everything I could.
 I brought up my MMA skills, my motorcycle, and even how women can’t resist me.
 Nothing worked.
 I showed one my tattoo and she yawned and looked at her watch.”

 Chelsea, one of the female participants, gave the “nice” guy a perfect rating across all attraction indicators.
 Her statements echo those of the majority of the other women.